ga4gh/gks-common/schema/core-im/def/StudyGroup.rst

 **Computational Definition**

-A collection of individuals or specimens from the same taxonomic class, selected for analysis in a scientific study based on their exhibiting one or more common characteristics  (e.g. species, race, age, gender, disease state, income) May be referred to as a 'cohort' or 'population' in specific research settings.
+A collection of individuals or specimens from the same taxonomic class, selected for analysis in a scientific study based on their exhibiting one or more common characteristics  (e.g. species, race, age, gender, disease state, income).
+May be referred to as a 'cohort' or 'population' in specific research settings.

 **Information Model**